Help

 does the same as above, but also digitally signs it with your signature.

-where the encrypted-filename typically has a ”.gpg” extension Long format:
+where the [[encrypted-filename]] typically has a ".gpg" extension

 13. Seeing whose public keys are on your own keyring